TurjoyDas/The-Big-Three-A-Comparative-Sentiment-and-Review-Analysis-of-Naruto-One-Piece-and-Bleach/docs/implementation_summary.md

 ## 🎯 What We've Built

-We've transformed a basic scraping project into an **extraordinary, production-ready NLP pipeline** that demonstrates technical excellence, analytical rigor, and compelling storytelling.
-Here's what makes this project truly stand out:
+We've made a **production-ready NLP pipeline** that demonstrates technical excellence, analytical rigor, and compelling storytelling.

-## 🌟 The Extraordinary Features
+## 🌟 The Features

 ### **1. Multi-Model NLP Pipeline**